malidib/ACID/README.md

 ### Installation & Usage
 ACID can be downloaded and used right away.
 No installation is needed.
 It does however have many dependencies that must be installed.
 A conda environment with all of the needed packages can be installed using the provided yml file : conda env create -f acid_env.yml
+Finally the models weights need to be downloaded from https://nyu.box.com/s/n7g419f46ib1bc8lmdelafn6w928jx77 and extracted into ./models/   .

 Multiple usage examples are included as jupyter notebooks and python scripts.
 Users are advised to start with example_moon as it is the most detailed.